practagnos/religious-protection/README.md

 >
 > “religion typically concerns “ultimate ideas” about “life, purpose, and death.””
 >
->“A belief is “religious” … if it is “religious” in the person’s “own scheme of things,” i.e., it is a “sincere and meaningful” belief that “occupies a place in the life of its possessor parallel to that filled by ...
+> “A belief is “religious” … if it is “religious” in the person’s “own scheme of things,” i.e., it is a “sincere and meaningful” belief that “occupies a place in the life of its possessor parallel to that filled by ...
 God.””
 >
 > A religion “consists of a belief-system as opposed to an isolated teaching.”

 As you can see, the legal definitions of religion and religious beliefs are very general.
-Your beliefs are a legal religion!
-You may be asked to justify both the sincerity of your beliefs and that they are indeed religious.
+I firmly believe that *everyone* has beliefs that constitute a legal religion!
+After submitting an exemption form, you may be asked to justify both the sincerity of your beliefs and that they are indeed religious.
 I recommend writing down your belief-system and giving it to your employer if they ask for justification.
-Include quotes from here or directly from the EEOC website to justify the case the your beliefs are a legal religion!
+Include quotes from here or directly from the EEOC website to justify the case that your beliefs are a legal religion.
 Here’s an example atheistic belief-system:

 *I do not subscribe to any formal religion but assert that my beliefs do constitute a religion under the law.
 I believe this life on earth may be all that there is and, therefore, our bodies and minds are supremely precious.
 I believe in the dignity of the individual and that each person has sovereignty over their own body and mind.
 I believe that one’s purpose in life is to find one’s own meaning and to strive to be the best person one can be.
 I believe that we should treat others the way we want to be treated.
-I have many further beliefs but the ones listed here address the ultimate ideas concerning life, purpose and death and should be sufficient to substantiate my religious beliefs regarding vaccination as a condition of employment.*
+I have many further beliefs but the ones listed here address the ultimate ideas concerning life, purpose, and death and should be sufficient to substantiate my religious beliefs regarding mandatory vaccination.*

 As it says above, this minimal belief-system encompasses all three “ultimate ideas” of “life, purpose, and death”.
 It should be sufficient to constitute a religion under the law.
-Feel free to modify and flesh it out to match your own beliefs.
+Feel free to modify to match your own belief-system.

 Let’s read through the government’s exemption form that I obtained [here](https://www.saferfederalworkforce.gov/faq/vaccinations/) and answers that I believe are based on valid religious beliefs.
 Feel free to use these as inspiration for your answers.
 Your employer’s form may be different but will hopefully be similar.